sunface/rust-by-practice/en/src/functional-programing/closure.md

 # Closure
-Closures can capture the enclosing evironments.
+Closures can capture the enclosing environments.
 For example we can capture the `x` variable :
 ```rust
 fn main() {
     let x = 1;